-Risk Summary Breastfeeding is not expected to result in clinically relevant exposure of the infant to desmopressin following maternal administration.
+Bisk Summary Breastfeeding is not expected to result in clinically relevant exposure of the infant to desmopressin following maternal administration.
 Desmopressin is poorly transferred into human breastmilk at negligible amounts (see Data).
 There is no information on the effects of desmopressin on the breastfed child or on milk production.
 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for desmopressin acetate injection and any potential adverse effects on the breastfed child from desmopressin acetate injection or from the underlying maternal condition.

-he breast milk of lactating women was collected over 8 hours following administration of The breast milk of lactating women was collected over a nours following administration of 300 mcg desmopressin nasal spray.
+Data The breast milk of lactating women was collected over 8 hours following administration of 300 mcg desmopressin nasal spray.
 The expected area under the plasma concentration time curve (AUC) of desmopressin following 300 mcg nasal spray is 2.4-fold higher to that of 4 mcg Desmopressin acetate injection.
 Based on the measured concentrations of desmopressin following intranasal administration, the amounts of desmopressin that may be transferred to a breastfed infant correspond to 0.0001-0.005% of the dose administered.

-diatric Use
+diatric Lleo